-Jim is a frequent speaker at local, state and national conferences and seminars where attorneys attend for their continuing legal education requirements.
-Recent topics include ethics for litigators, truck accident defense, insurance coverage, evidence, insurance bad faith defense, and civil litigation.
-Sponsors of the programs have been the Greensboro and North Carolina Bar Associations, DRI, National Business Institute and Property Liability Resources Bureau.
+Jim is a frequent speaker at local, state and national conferences and seminars that attorneys attend for their continuing legal education requirements.
+Topics include ethics for litigators, truck accident defense, insurance coverage, evidence, insurance bad faith defense, and civil litigation.
+Sponsors of the programs have been the American College of Coverage Counsel, Greensboro and North Carolina Bar Associations, DRI, National Business Institute and Property Liability Resources Bureau.

 Community & Professional